radxa-repo/rbuild/docs/first_image.md

 ## Install dependencies

 Currently, due to our dependency on [`debos`](https://github.com/go-debos/debos/issues/363), we can only run `rbuild` on x86 based system.
-If you are building in a virtual machine, we suggest you [enable nested virtualization](https://github.com/radxa-repo/rbuild/issues/16#issuecomment-1534176754).
+If you are building in a virtual machine, you need to [enable nested virtualization](https://github.com/radxa-repo/rbuild/issues/16#issuecomment-1534176754), as KVM is required for building the image.

 ### Debian 12 / Ubuntu 22.04